platipodium/mossco-code/src/components/netcdf_input_component.markdown

 - The `interpolation`: string is one of "recent, nearest, next, linear".
 The first three report the data at the nearest recent, nearest, or nearest next time data point, the latter interpolates linearly between the two nearest time data points.
+The default is "recent".

+### Usage recommendations

+- We recommend to make sure that the "recent" interpolation method (default) is set when reading river inflow data.
+This ensures consistency at least with the GETM ocean model, and it allows for the consideration of closure times of weirs.

 ### History